Venn diagram

 What does this result mean?

-Because this variant is inherited in an autosomal recessive manner (meaning dogs need two copies of the variant to develop the disease), Lila is unlikely to develop this condition due to the variant.
+This variant should not impact Lila’s health.
+This variant is inherited in an autosomal recessive manner, meaning that a dog needs two copies of the variant to show signs of this condition.
+Lila is unlikely to develop this condition due to this variant because she only has one copy of the variant.

 What is Degenerative Myelopathy, DM?